Tuition and funding

 Veteran and service member programs

-The U-M Student Veterans Assistance Program provides information regarding support available for student veterans and active service members, including the Post 9/11 GI Bill and other programs.
+The U-M Veteran and Military Services Office provides information regarding support available for student veterans and active service members, including the Post 9/11 GI Bill and other programs.